Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Introduction

 \section{Introduction}

 Temporal sentence grounding (TSG) aims at localizing the moment spans semantically aligned with the given language description in an untrimmed video.
-This area of research has drawn increasing attention in recent years due to its wide range of potential applications, such as human-computer interaction~\cite{singha2018dynamic,lan2018interacting} and information retrieval~\cite{mao2021generation,yadav2020unsupervised}.
-Early methods address the TSG task by designing predefined dense proposals~\cite{gao2017tall,zhang2020learning,wang2022negative} or directly learning sentence-frame interactions~\cite{liu2022memory,liu2022reducing,yang2022entity}.
-The recent success of detection transformer (DETR)~\cite{carion2020end} has inspired the integration of transformers into the temporal sentence grounding framework~\cite{lei2021detecting, moon2023query, xiao2023bridging}.
+Early methods address the TSG task by designing predefined dense proposals~\cite{gao2017tall,wang2022negative} or directly learning sentence-frame interactions~\cite{liu2022memory,yang2022entity}.
+The recent success of detection transformer (DETR) has inspired the integration of transformers into the TSG framework~\cite{moon2023query, xiao2024bridging}.
 By decoding moment spans from a set of learnable queries, they streamline the complicated grounding pipeline.